 Become an empowered buyer who knows your financial plans and options before walking through the dealer’s doors.
 Research and compare interest rates to find the best loan rate.
 Look online.
 Call different dealers and financial institutions.
 By having your financing plans in place before you go to the dealership, you will have more bargaining power to negotiate the best possible interest rate.

 If you're ready to purchase a car, make sure you know your financing options.
 Don't get fooled by dealers that are advertising zero percent financing options; make sure you do your research and know the four hidden costs that come with these low rates!

-With all of these hidden costs, zero percent financing is actually more expensive than a loan obtained through a private lender, like AAFCU.
-To see this effect, let’s take a look at some numbers.
+With all these hidden costs, zero percent financing is more expensive than a loan obtained through a private lender, like AAFCU.
+To see this effect, let’s look at some sample numbers*.
 We’ll assume that you’re paying $20,000 for a car.
 You’re presented with two choices.
-You can take 0 percent financing on a three-year loan or you can get a 4 percent interest rate on a five-year loan from AAFCU, plus a $2,000 rebate.
+You can take 0 percent financing on a three-year loan or you can get a 4 percent interest rate on a five-year loan, plus a $2,000 rebate.
 Let’s see how those options break down.

 If you take the 0 percent financing option, your monthly payment will be $555.
 Assuming no other fees or problems arise, you’ll pay $20,000 over the lifetime of the loan.
 Yes, this option is the higher monthly payment, but if you can’t make a payment one month, you will be paying more interest than expected the next month, and several to follow.

 If you take the rebate, though, your monthly payment will be $331- a much more reasonable amount.
 Over the lifetime of the loan, you’ll pay a total of $19,890.
 That means you will save $110 and have a lower car payment.